 Men’s Monday Night Group at 7:00pm

 Every Monday night, 50-75 guys get together and dig deeper into the scriptures of the Sunday sermon.
 There’s 45 minutes of teaching time and 45 minutes of small group time.
-Biblical, real, straight shooting led by Pete James, Phil Kratovil, and Steve Garner.
+Biblical, real, straight shooting led by Pete James, Phil Kratovil, Steve Garner, and Joe Facenda.
 We have pizza, drinks, and popcorn…guys among guys…learn, grow, laugh.
 We don’t take ourselves too seriously but we do take God seriously.
 So come, make a difference; make life-long friends.
 This time is for you.
 For more information, please contact Phil Kratovil at Phil.Kratovil@viennapres.org.

 Watch Pete James talk about the Men’s Monday Night Group, watch video here.